thirug010/tuyapi/docs/SETUP.md

 8. A list of ID and key pairs should appear in the console.

 9. It's recommended to untrust the root certificate after you're done for security purposes.

+10. Code / feature is not fully tested, Feel free to post your feedback / comments